 Supported housing services

-Find out about the range of ways we can help people with critical housing needs.
+Find out about the different ways we can help with critical housing needs.

 We offer supported housing to people with a range of needs.
-This accommodation is normally provided to people referred to us by agencies such as local authorities, the police, and health and social care professionals.
+This accommodation is usually for people referred to us by local authorities, the police, and health and social care professionals.

 Domestic abuse or violence